#35 – “I heard it on a podcast… “: Best practices for developing quality open access education resources

 Apple Google Spotify Spreaker

-Open access on-line education resources are the fast growing segment of educational tools.
-As this grassroots phenomenon approaches metaphorical middle age, what are the best practices for the development and implementation of blogs, podcasts, inforgraphics etc. This episode helps synthesize the evidence for developers.
+Open-access online education resources are the fast-growing segment of educational tools.
+As this grassroots phenomenon approaches metaphorical middle age, what are the best practices for the development and implementation of blogs, podcasts, infographics etc. This episode helps synthesize the evidence for developers.

 Episode notes